tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step5_components_object.md

 * You might want to re-use parts of the schema in other requests or responses.
 It's common to have the same object, such as `units` or `days`, appear in multiple places in an API.
 OpenAPI allows you to re-use these same definitions in multiple places without manually copying and pasting the content.
 * You don't want to clutter up your `paths` object with too many request and response details, since the `paths` object is already somewhat complex with several levels of objects.

-Instead of listing the schema for your requests and responses in the `paths` object, for more complex schemas (or for schemas that are re-used in multiple operations or paths), you typically use a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#referenceObject), that is, a reference pointer (`$ref`), that refers to a specific definition in the [`components` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#componentsObject).
+Instead of listing the schema for your requests and responses in the `paths` object, for more complex schemas (or for schemas that are re-used in multiple operations or paths), you typically use a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#referenceObject), referenced through `$ref`, that refers to a specific definition in the [`components` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#componentsObject).

 Think of the `components` object like an appendix where the re-usable details are provided.
 If multiple parts of your spec have the same schema, you point each of these references to the same object in your `components` object, and in so doing you single source the content.
+The `components` object can even be stored in a separate file if you have a large API and want to organize the information that way.

 ## Objects in components